Google search ranking factors can gain and lose prominence over time.

 Mueller addressed the topic again in 2017, saying, “Keywords in URLs are overrated for Google SEO.”

 Instead, Mueller recommends choosing URLs for users, not search engines.

-He repeats similar advice in 2018, saying site owners shouldn’t worry about using keywords in a URL.
+He repeated similar advice in 2018, saying site owners shouldn’t worry about using keywords in a URL.

 To be clear: That doesn’t mean URLs are not at all a factor in rankings.
-It means there are many more important factors to consider above optimizing the URL.
+This means there are many more important factors to consider above optimizing the URL.

 “We use the words in a URL as a very very lightweight factor.
 And from what I recall, this is primarily something that we would take into account when we haven’t had access to the content yet.

 So if this is the absolute first time we see this URL and we don’t know how to classify its content, then we might use the words in the URL as something to help rank us better.